ibm-ecosystem-engineering/Watson-NLP/Init-Container/readme.md

-# Running Pretrained Watson NLP Models on Kubernetes or OpenShift
+# Serving Pretrained Watson NLP Models on Kubernetes or OpenShift

 In this tutorial, you will serve Watson NLP pretrained models on a Kubernetes or OpenShift cluster.